 5. Be open to Influence

-It’s good to be able to effectively say “no” when we need to, but don’t aim to avoid “yes.”
-Being true to ourselves is important, but it is also okay to be influenced by those who are important to us.
-Maybe at first we want to say “no” to something but then decide that the request is something we can handle or might find worthwhile, even if what we’re saying “yes” to is more for them than us.
-Before saying “no,” it can be helpful to first see if the “yes” is possible.
+It’s good to be able to effectively say “no” when we need to, but don’t aim to automatically avoid “yes.”
+Being true to ourselves is important, but it is also okay to be influenced by those who are important to you.
+Maybe at first you want to say “no” to something but then decide that the request is something you can handle or might find worthwhile, even if what you’re saying “yes” to is more for them than you.
+Before saying “no,” it can be helpful to first see if the “yes” is more possible than you may have realized at first.

-It’s helpful to remember that we can’t protect people from their own feelings.
-Saying “no” effectively can still cause momentary disappointment for the other person, as there’s only so much that is in our control.
-The best we can do is to consider the areas that strengthen trust in relationships — honesty, openness, and sincerity.
+It’s helpful to remember that you can’t protect people from their own feelings.
+Saying “no” effectively can still cause momentary disappointment for the other person, as there’s only so much that is in your control.
+If you find yourself chronically worried about pleasing or disappointing others, this may be something worth addressing in therapy so it doesn’t become an obstacle in your life.